brooklinlee/the-silly-goose-grapeventure/README.md

 - https://freesound.org/people/Benboncan/sounds/73581/

 ### Image Credits:
 All images are sourced from Canva.com.
-The logo I created myself, and I sourced the additional images from artists in canva, which are free for use by Canva Pro members.
+The logo I created myself in Canva, and I sourced the additional images from artists in canva, which are free for use by Canva Pro members.
 - All goose images are by PakkaDesign Studio
 - Cloud images are by Ala nurmalaa
 - Road is by Arif from Corrohero